 Don’t risk wasting your money on a product that may provide minimal or no benefit.
 Look for an expiration date.
 Along with the delivery system, it’s the best way to ensure that you’re getting the best probiotic supplement available.

-Always insist on this for any supplement you take, including your probiotic.
+Finally, always insist on this for any supplement you take, including your probiotic.
 Companies that truly believe in their products will stand by them.